BDE 4.14.0 Production release

 Constructor & Destructor Documentation

 Create a condition variable object.
-Optionally specify a clockType indicating the type of the system clock against which the bsls::TimeInterval absTime timeouts passed to the timedWait method are to be interpreted (see Supported Clock-Types in the component-level documentation).
+Optionally specify a clockType indicating the type of the system clock against which the bsls::TimeInterval absTime timeouts passed to the timedWait method are to be interpreted (see {Supported Clock-Types} in the component-level documentation).
 If clockType is not specified then the realtime system clock is used.
+This method does not return normally unless there are sufficient system resources to construct the object.

 Create a condition variable object.
-Use the realtime system clock as the clock against which the absTime timeouts passed to the timedWait methods are interpreted (see Supported Clock-Types in the component-level documentation).
+Use the realtime system clock as the clock against which the absTime timeouts passed to the timedWait methods are interpreted (see {Supported Clock-Types} in the component-level documentation).
+This method does not return normally unless there are sufficient system resources to construct the object.

 Create a condition variable object.
-Use the monotonic system clock as the clock against which the absTime timeouts passed to the timedWait methods are interpreted (see Supported Clock-Types in the component-level documentation).
+Use the monotonic system clock as the clock against which the absTime timeouts passed to the timedWait methods are interpreted (see {Supported Clock-Types} in the component-level documentation).
+This method does not return normally unless there are sufficient system resources to construct the object.

 bslmt::Condition::~Condition ( )